BBBase-EHeresy-PPPub/PPPub/docs/mesbg2024/rules_manual/latest_faq.md

 ---

+### Armies of The Hobbit

 **Q: The Champions of Erebor have the Sworn Protector (Thorin) Special Rule, does this apply to both Thorin Oakenshield and Thorin III Stonehelm, depending on the Army they have been included in?
 (Armies of The Hobbit, p.33)**

-A: Yes.
+A: Yes .

 ---

 **Q: If Bard or Girion are upgraded to take a Windlance, and also have a Warband, how does the Warband deploy in Scenarios that use the Maelstrom of Battle special rule?
-(Armies of The Hobbit, p.43 & 53)**
+(Armies of The Hobbit, p.43, 53)**

 A: The Siege Engine will be deployed first following the normal rules for deploying a Siege Engine in a Scenario using Maelstrom of Battle.
 The Warband will then be deployed within 6" of either Bard or Girion; however, every model in the Warband must be wholly within 6" of the edge of the board.